firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 1. `LIMIT`: Controls the number of rows loaded.
 Useful for previews or creating sample datasets.

-2. `OFFSET`: Skips a specified number of initial rows before loading begins.
-Helpful for excluding headers or introductory data.
+2. `OFFSET`: Behaves in the same way as the `OFFSET` clause in `SELECT` queries.
+Skips a specified number of rows in the final result set before ingestion.

 Both `LIMIT` and `OFFSET` apply to the entire result set, not to individual files.

+Note that `COPY FROM` currently does not support an `ORDER BY` clause.
+Because of this, the results when using `OFFSET` can be different every time you run the command.

 ```sql
 COPY tournament_results